jddunn/jddunn.github.io/_posts/projects/tenets.md

 Dense embeddings convert your code into numerical vectors where similar code ends up nearby in vector space.
 We pre-compute embeddings for all files once, then at search time only need to embed your query and find the closest matches - fast but sometimes misses nuanced relationships since query and document are processed separately.

-tenets employs a multi-stage ranking system that combines lexical (priority) and semantic signals:
+tenets employs a multi-stage ranking system that combines lexical (priority) and semantic signals.

 | Stage | Method | Weight | Speed | Use Case |
 |-------|--------|--------|-------|----------|